-Last year a scientist named Passos wrote a game changing paper showing how telomere length affected a key protein in the cell called p53, which in turn caused a series of changes in organelles (mini organs!) inside the cell, known as mitochondria.
+A scientist named Passos wrote a game changing paper showing how telomere length affected a key protein in the cell called p53, which in turn caused a series of changes in organelles (mini organs) inside the cell, known as mitochondria.
 The mitochondria are the powerhouses, generators or furnaces of the cell, burning fat and oxygen to make a large part of the energy we need to run our bodies.

-And in case you forgot, there was the recent JAMA article that showed the shorter your telomeres the more likely you are to get cancer (human study), plus just three weeks ago we had Dr DePinho reversing aging in mice by turning on telomerase.
+And in case you forgot, there was a JAMA article that showed the shorter your telomeres the more likely you are to get cancer (human study), plus Dr DePinho reversed aging in mice by turning on telomerase.

 So what does it all mean?
 It means that we have a clearer understanding of how telomeres not only cause aging but why they seem to be AT THE CENTER of all the other theories and pathways that have been advanced to explain the disease I call aging and most of the diseases others associate with the condition they call aging.